Betty Crocker

 Betty Crocker is a brand and fictional character used in advertising campaigns for food and recipes.
-The character was originally created by the Washburn-Crosby Company in 1921 following a contest in the Saturday Evening Post.
+The character was created by the Washburn-Crosby Company in 1921 to give a personalized response to consumer product questions.
 In 1954, General Mills introduced the red spoon logo with her signature, placing it on Gold Medal flour, Bisquick, and cake-mix packages.
-A portrait of Betty Crocker, first commissioned in 1936 and revised several times since, appears on printed advertisements and product packaging.
+A portrait of Betty Crocker appears on printed advertisements, product packaging, and cookbooks.

-The character was developed in 1920 as a way to give a personalized response to consumer product questions.
+The character was developed in 1921 following a unique Gold Medal Flour promotion featured in the Saturday Evening Post.
+The ad asked consumers to complete a jigsaw puzzle and mail it to the then Washburn-Crosby Company, later General Mills, in Minneapolis, Minnesota.
+In return, they would receive a pincushion shaped like a bag of flour.
+Along with 30,000 completed puzzles came several hundred letters with cooking-related questions.

+Realizing that especially housewives would want advice from a fellow woman, the company’s Advertising Department convinced its board of directors to create a personality that the women answering the letters could all use in their replies.
 The name Betty was selected because it was viewed as a cheery, all-American name.
 It was paired with the last name Crocker, in honor of William Crocker, a Washburn Crosby Company director.

-The character's image has been updated seven times since her creation, reflecting changes in fashions and hairstyles.
+The portrait of Betty Crocker was first commissioned in 1936.
+It has been updated seven times since her creation, reflecting changes in fashion and hairstyles.

-Described as an American cultural icon, the image of Betty Crocker has endured several generations, adapting to changing social, political and economic currents.
-Apart from advertising campaigns in printed, broadcast and digital media, she received a number of cultural references in film, literature, music and comics.
+Described as an American cultural icon, the image of Betty Crocker has endured several generations, adapting to changing social, political, and economic currents.
+Apart from advertising campaigns in printed, broadcast and digital media, she received several cultural references in film, literature, music and comics.